3 Seasons programs take place at Creek Farm (bottom right), just a mile from dowtown Portsmouth.

 The excellent and educational tidepooling is a highlight of 3 Seasons programming.

 Can you see the crab among the rocks?
+(Center)

 Children learn to identify different species of crab.